Top Psychiatric Nurse Practitioner (PMHNP) Programs 2024

 While the focus of the psychiatric nurse practitioner program at UCSF is on all demographics, students have the option to complete their residency while focusing on a specific age group.
 This program is ideal for nurses who want to work exclusively with adults or children.

-A master’s speciality, Yale’s psychiatric-mental health nursing specialty gives students the benefits of Yale’s highly respected nursing education.
+A master’s specialty, Yale’s psychiatric-mental health nursing specialty gives students the benefits of Yale’s highly respected nursing education.
+Yale boasts an impressive 100% pass rate on the PMHNP examination for the last five years.
 Students will receive an all-around education in the psychiatric-mental health field, preparing them for any setting they might end up in.

-A part of UNC’s master’s of science, nursing program, psychiatric-mental health is an advanced practice area that students can focus their studies on.
+A part of UNC’s Master of Science nursing program, psychiatric-mental health is an advanced practice area that students can focus their studies on.
 This all-around education will require students to be able to attend in-person practice, something to keep in mind before applying.

 UM’s psychiatric-mental health nurse practitioner program takes anywhere from three to five years, making it one of the longer programs of study on this list.
 This is also a doctoral program, and students are required to be located in the Maryland/Washington, D.C. area for the program.